Hello again. Today we will teach you another very useful command in the manipulation of text files, such as the sort command.

-One of the advantages of sort is that since it is part of the GNU Core Utils we can use it natively in the system.
-That is to say, that we do not have to install or to configure something extra.
+One of the advantages of sort is that since it is part of the GNU Core Utils you can use it natively in the system.
+That is to say, that you do not have to install or to configure something extra.

 Like many other commands, the sort command has options that modify its behavior.
-In this post, we will help you to use them according to the circumstances.
+In this post, we will help you to use them according to the circumstances with examples.

 Let’s go for it.